 - Cop Rock: the mayor accepts a bribe in exchange for awarding a building contract Cop Rock - You Know You're The One

-- Conversely, there is an old Ferengi proverb that Quark quotes in the episode "Armageddon Game" when he (and everyone else) believes that O'Brien and Bashir are dead: "Good customers are as rare as latimum; cherish them."
+- Conversely, there is an old Ferengi proverb that Quark quotes in the episode "Armageddon Game" when he (and everyone else) believes that O'Brien and Bashir are dead: "Good customers are as rare as latinum; cherish them."

 - The Suite Life of Zack and Cody: London Tipton exhibits this and also appears in spin-off The Suite Life on Deck.

-- Burn Notice explains that is possible to bribe even the most upstanding officials.
+- Michael explains that is possible to bribe even the most upstanding officials.
 To do so, convince them you think the bribe is a standard fee and make yourself as thoroughly unlikeable as possible so that they don't feel bad for ripping you off and making themselves a few bucks richer.

 - Married... with Children: Mr. Shimokawa (Marcy's boss) collects American classic "junk" and wants to add Al's car into the collection.
 Marcy will gain her so desired promotion if she persuades Al to sell it.
 (They can't get another car of that kind because half had been recalled and the other dissolved in rain) When Al finally agreed, Mr. Shimokawa commented he knew every man had his price.
 Al said every woman had it as well.
 Marcy had to make a sensual dance and Mr. Shimokawa offered the promotion because of how sexy she was.
 She then subverted the trope by beating her boss and calling it her resignation.